couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4300-model-object.markdown

 ## Working With Data Model Objects

 Couchbase Lite has an object modeling layer that can make it easier to integrate its documents into your code.
 It's similar to, though simpler than, the Core Data `NSManagedObject`.
-The idea is the same: to create Objective-C classes whose instances represent documents in the database and whose native properties map to document properties.
+The idea is to create Objective-C classes whose instances represent documents in the database and whose native properties map to document properties.

 ### Defining A Model Class